-No. Our poles can only connect to an overhead service on the street, or to an underground pit/pillar installed by the network for your property.
+No. Our poles can only connect to an overhead service on the street.
 If you need more information, it is best to speak with a licensed electrician who knows your site and your project, or the distributor for your area to ensure compliance.

 Why is my pole missing power outlets?